tanteckfang/tp/docs/DeveloperGuide.md

 **Use Case: UC05 - Deleting a Student**

-1. User requests to <u>list persons (UC04)</u>
+1. User requests to <u>list persons (UC04)</u>.
-2. NUSCoursemates shows a list of students
+2. NUSCoursemates shows a list of students.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. NUSCoursemates deletes the student
+4. NUSCoursemates deletes the student.

     Use case ends.